csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

  #### Ruikai:
  Roles:

- Frontend developer: Responsible for implementing the matching page, and the full profile page.
+ Front-end developer: Responsible for implementing the matching page, and the full profile page.

  QA: I will write unit tests and test the functionalities with hands